-Housing facilities on the Lebanon campus consist of Baker Hall, Barnett Hall, Walton Hall, The Suites, and the McKendree West apartment complex.
+Additional housing facilities on the Lebanon campus consist of Baker Hall, Barnett Hall, Walton Hall, The Suites, and the McKendree West apartment complex.
 Baker, Barnett, and Walton Halls are three stories, corridor-style facilities.
-All rooms are air-conditioned and equipped with a MicroFridge (combination refrigerator/freezer/microwave unit), and a hookup for cable TV.
+All rooms are air-conditioned and have a hookup for cable TV.
 In addition, each room has a network connection.

-Each floor of Baker, Barnett, and Walton Halls has 12-18 double rooms, a common bathroom, and a utility room containing a large sink, and a washer and dryer.
-Each building also has a furnished lounge area with vending machines, a large microwave oven, cable TV and a VCR.
+Each floor of Baker, Barnett, and Walton Halls has 12-18 double rooms, a common bathroom, and a washer and dryer.
+Each building also has a furnished lounge area with a large microwave oven, cable TV and a VCR.
 Each of the twelve apartments comprising The Suites has three bedrooms, a common bath, and a living room.

 McKendree West is a multi-building complex located .4 mile from the Lebanon campus.
 Each building is comprised of twelve apartment-style units, with a living room, kitchen, two bedrooms, and two baths.
 The complex includes a clubhouse with a computer center, conference room, large-screen TV, fitness equipment, as well as laundry and kitchen facilities.
 Outside are a patio and a landscaped swimming pool.
 Priority for residing in McKendree West is given to upper classmen.
-Students are strongly urged to purchase renters insurance or to check their parent's homeowners policy.
+Students are strongly urged to purchase renter's insurance or to check their parents' homeowners policies.
 McKendree University is not responsible for damage to student personal property.